A new report claims that more than a quarter of young people do not feel in control of their lives.

 Over 2,200 16-25 year olds took part in the survey.
 Participants are asked a variety of questions, including how happy and how confident they are in different areas of their lives.
 Their responses are then converted into a number between 0 and 100 – 100 being entirely happy or confident and zero being not at all happy or confident.

 Young people’s biggest concerns surround job prospects, work/educational challenges and the potential impact of recent political events.
-Take a look at the year-on-year breakdown below:[table “4” could not be loaded /]
+Take a look at the year-on-year breakdown below:[table “4” not found /]

 Most notably, 2017’s happiness index is currently at 69.
 This is the first time the index has dipped below 70 since its inception.
 Alarmingly, this is the lowest the youth happiness index has ever been – since its inception in 2009.